-Evacuation order may be lifted Friday as California wildfire slows
+Evacuation orders lifted but California wildfire rages on

-(Reuters) - Some residents of a historic gold-mining town in central California may be able to go home on Friday as a wildfire nearby slowed its progress after destroying dozens of houses over the past several days, the local sheriff said.
+(Reuters) - Residents of a historic gold-mining town in central California began returning home on Friday as evacuation orders prompted by a massive wildfire were lifted, but some 1,500 structures remained threatened by the flames.

-About 2,000 residents of the town of Mariposa in the foothills of the Sierra Nevada mountains fled their homes on Tuesday as the so-called Detwiler Fire approached.
-It eventually destroyed 99 structures, including 50 houses, in the area, according to local and state officials.
+Around 2,000 residents of the town of Mariposa, in the foothills of the Sierra Nevada mountains, fled their homes on Tuesday as the so-called Detwiler Fire bore down on them.

-"We are in very detailed conversations about repopulation," Mariposa County Sheriff Doug Binnewies said during a community meeting on the fire on Thursday.
-He said authorities hoped people from Mariposa could go home on Friday.
+The blaze, which has blackened more than 75,000 acres, destroyed 125 structures, 61 of them homes, according to the California Department of Forestry and Fire Protection.

+The Detwiler, one of dozens of major wildfires burning across the U.S. West, was 25 percent contained as of Friday evening, Cal Fire said on its tracking website.

+"Even though the fire has grown in one area, there's containment in other areas and those are safe for the owners to go back," Cal Fire spokesman John Clingingsmith said.

-At total of 5,000 residents in the small communities on the edge of Yosemite National Park have been evacuated since the fire began on Sunday.
-The community of Coulterville was evacuated on Wednesday.
+A total of 5,000 residents in the small communities on the edge of the Yosemite National Park have been evacuated since the fast-moving fire broke out on Sunday, including the town of Coulterville.

-The fire, which has burned 70,596 acres (28,570 hectares), is just 10 percent contained, the California Department of Forestry and Fire Protection said on its website.

-After expanded by more than 22,000 acres overnight, the fire's progress slowed on Thursday, taking only 500 acres during the day, Cal Fire said.

 "Except for (Wednesday), this fire doubled in size every day," Tim Chavez, a state fire official said during the community meeting.
 "That is really unusual for it to progress like that."

 Chavez blamed the fire's growth on spot fires, drought and grassy vegetation.
-The area's rough topography made fighting the fire harder, he said.
+The area's rough topography made fighting the blaze harder, he said.

-"I am not try to make excuses ... it's been a tough fire for us," he said.

 The cause of the fire is under investigation.